hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 - Pay attention to and be aware of why they brought you there in the first place.
 Is it because your research fits into the department's future agenda?
 Play up these parts in your talk and individual meetings.

 - Try to *Engage*, not to *impress*.
-Professor interviewing you have much more research experience and publications than you do.
+Professors interviewing you have much more research experience and publications than you do.
 There is no need to impress others.

 #### 4.1 Job talk
 - If you cannot *hook* the audience in the first 10 minutes, chances are your talk will just be mediocre.